nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 We can only check if the module code is formatted correctly, and we trust users to key in modules that are provided only by NUS.

+**Q**: Why are the old terms (modules, CAP, MCs) used when referring to modules information<br>
+**A**: We used these terms to specifically cater to our target audience, who are CS students students matriculated in AY 21/22.

 --------------------------------------------------------------------------------------------------------------------

 ## Command Summary <a name="command_summary"></a>